 As of November 2021, the first phase of the Coalition’s work (2012-2021) is 98% complete.
-During this period, we raised USD 94.2 million from 20 donors.
-The bulk of this funding has gone towards capacity building and technical assistance projects in developing countries, as well as towards project to catalyse action in key short-lived climate pollutant emitting sectors.
-This work has been guided by the Strategic Plan to 2021.
+During this period, we raised USD 95.97 million from 20 donors (see below).
+The bulk of this funding has gone towards capacity building and technical assistance projects in developing countries, as well as towards project to catalyze action in key short-lived climate pollutant emitting sectors.

 The potential to significantly reduce short-lived climate pollutants will guide our work through to 2030.
 Global efforts to implement known practices and existing technologies can achieve global reductions of at least 40% of methane by 2030 compared to 2010, up to 70% of black carbon by 2030 relative to 2010, and 99.5% of HFCs by 2050 compared to 2010.

 The Coalition is a wise investment for a government’s climate finance portfolio.
 We are the only global organisation focused on reducing short-lived climate pollutants – actions which deliver results for developing countries and are imperative to meet the Paris Agreement targets.
 In 2021, 18 developing country Ministers called for investment in the Trust Fund to support action.

 Countries contribute to the Trust Fund on a voluntary basis to support the partnership and our activities, as well as to empower developing countries to fully engage and transform their relevant sectors.

 Allocated funds to implement the 2030 Strategy are decided on by CCAC Partners, in accordance with the CCAC Framework.

 Between 2012-2021, the Coalition allocated a total of USD 65 million for projects and USD 19 million for partnership activities that include mobilizing high level political will, raising awareness, convening the partnership and for Secretariat support.
 An overview of recent allocations is in the CCAC Work Plan & Budget for 2020-2021.

 - United States USD 18,244,574

 - Denmark USD1,817,223